Our Patron Saints

 Feast Day March 19th

 Traditionally referred to as a carpenter, Saint Joseph was the spouse of the Blessed Virgin Mary and foster-father of Our Lord Jesus Christ.
-St. Joseph’s faith was tried with the discovery that the Mary was pregnant and he did not know of the mystery of the Incarnation.
-Scripture tell us that he wanted to leave Mary but an angel appeared to him saying: “Joseph, son of David, fear not to take unto thee Mary thy wife, for that which is conceived in her, is of the Holy Ghost” (Matthew 1:20) Joseph understood God’s request and calling for him and did as the Lord asked of him.
+Saint Joseph’s faith was tried with the discovery that the Mary was pregnant and he did not know of the mystery of the Incarnation.
+Scripture tell us that he wanted to leave Mary but an angel appeared to him saying: “Joseph, son of David, fear not to take unto thee Mary thy wife, for that which is conceived in her, is of the Holy Ghost” (Matthew 1:20).
+Joseph understood God’s request and calling for him and did as the Lord asked of him.

 Blessed Charles de Foucauld – (Brother Charles of Jesus)